sahosskhan/Contes-Buddy-Client/README.md

 - **React Router DOM**: Declarative routing for React applications.
 - **Axios**: Promise-based HTTP client for making AJAX requests.
 - **Tailwind CSS**: A utility-first CSS framework packed with classes.
-- **React Hook From**: A react based performant, flexible and extensible forms with easy-to-use validation.
+- **React Hook From**: A react-based performant, flexible and extensible form with easy-to-use validation.
 - **AOS Animation**: A React Based Animation Tools

 ### Backend
 - **Node.js**: A JavaScript runtime for building server-side applications.
-- **Express.js**: Fast, un opinionated, minimalist web framework for Node.js.
+- **Express.js**: Fast, un-opinionated, minimalist web framework for Node.js.
 - **MongoDB**: A NoSQL database for storing application data.
 - **Mongoose**: An object modeling tool for MongoDB and Node.js.